fireproofsocks/dotenvy/docs/guides/getting_started.md

 > you can use `System.get_env/2` to retrieve it later.
 This encapsulation is by design!
 > If you want to set environment variables, you must do it explicitly.

-## Establishing a clean contract
+## Establishing a contract

-One of the tenets of the [12-factor App](https://12factor.net/) is to have a _clean_ contract with the underlying operating system, offering maximum portability between execution environments.
+One of the tenets of the [12-factor App](https://12factor.net/) is to have a _clean contract_ with the underlying operating system, offering maximum portability between execution environments.
 Our `runtime.exs` is largely responsible for this: it dictates exactly which variables it needs.

 To see this in action, let's add another configuration setting to our app by adding the following line to our example `runtime.exs`: